cwi-dis/igor/README.md

 ## Server Implementation

-Igor is implemented in Python 2.
+Igor is implemented in Python (2 or 3).
 At the core of Igor is an XML datastore (using ``xml.dom``, so the underlying datastore can be replaced by a more efficient one if needed) with locking for concurrent access.
 Only elements (and text data) are used for normal storage, no attributes, so the data structures can easily